RoelofSetsFire/data-processing-1/20 Readings/50 Reading 5/10 Readings.md

-Read the following and answer the accompanying questions in `reading5.pdf`.
+Read the following and answer the accompanying questions.

 ## Readings